OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ### 1st Review

-The [review of the first Reporting Period (18 months)](http://opendreamkit.org/meetings/2017-04-26-ProjectReviewPresentations/)

-was organized in Brussels by Paris Sud on the 26th of April 2017.
+The [review of the first Reporting Period (18 months)](http://opendreamkit.org/meetings/2017-04-26-ProjectReviewPresentations/) was organized in Brussels by UPSUD on the 26th of April 2017.
 All in all the work due for M18 was done and the overall feedback was very positive from our Project Officer and reviewers.
 See Nicolas Thiéry's